 Early career researchers in employment relationships

-15. Correct length of employment relationship
+15. Set the length of employment relationship correctly

 The employment relationship should generally be valid for the entire duration of the project (e.g., thesis or other research project).

-16. Consideration for family leaves in fixed-term employment
+16. Consider family leaves in fixed-term employment